justkabin/smart-custom-css/readme.txt

 **Smart Custom CSS** allows you to add any custom CSS code to your WordPress website.
 It will automatically override any themes or plugins default stylesheets.
 No need to create a child theme anymore if you just only need to add custom CSS code to your website, just install this plugin, add the custom CSS code, done!

+Please take a look the plugin page for more details: [https://satrya.me/portfolio/smart-custom-css/](https://satrya.me/portfolio/smart-custom-css/)

 = Features Include: =

 * No configuration needed.